RocheLHCL/SMMR_Remontet2018/README.md

 Submitted in: Statistical Methods in Medical Research, 2018 (in revision).

-Please see the 'readme_detailed.pdf' file for more details about the contents of this repository.
+Please see the 'readme.pdf' file for more details about the contents of this repository.

 (NOTE: click the 'Clone or download' icon to download all files as a .zip file)